haraldkubota/tailscale-tf/README.md

 ![screenshot](img/subnet-route-approval.png)

-* By now you should see 2 machines with subnets and expiry disabled:
+* By now you should see 2 machines in the Tailscale management console, both with advertised subnets and key expiry disabled:
  * your gateway on-prem you had before and
- * the AWS Tailscale gateway
+ * the AWS Tailscale gateway which is new

-And this is after approving the route advertising and the expiry is disabled:

 ![screenshot](img/two-gw.png)